Partial Payoff Swap Model

 strike,

-underlying security,
+,underlying security,

 .

-The remaining term,, is valued.
+The remaining term,

 Let